Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Another way to ensure even grinding is by using high-quality whole beans instead of pre-ground coffee since pre-ground options tend to have inconsistent particle sizes that can affect the taste of your brew.

-5. Improper Cleaning
+5. Inadequate Cleaning Practices

 Improper cleaning can be one of the leading causes of bitter Moka Pot coffee.